-While hemp and cannabis are both derived from the same species (Cannabis sativa), there are major differences in the characteristics of the respective plant strains that produce industrial hemp on the one hand, and cannabis products on the other.
-Most people understand these differences in terms like “cannabis is a drug but hemp isn't”, and “hemp comes from the male plant and cannabis comes from the female plant.”
+We're here to discuss the major difference in characteristics of the respective plant strains that produce industrial hemp on the one hand, and cannabis products on the other.
+Most people understand these differences in terms like “weed is a drug but hemp isn't”, and “hemp comes from the male plant and weed comes from the female plant.”
 However, the reality of the situation is a little more complex.

 What is Hemp?
+Definition and Usages

 Hemp also has important applications in plant-based pest control, and it has been used for many years as a natural method of controlling the growth of weeds and invasive plants.
 Because they have such dense growth characteristics, hemp plants effectively “crowd out” weeds that are present in the soil, killing them off without the need for pesticides.